 News desks and journalists are sent hundreds of press releases every day so keep yours short and concise with a strong headline.
 Consider the five W's (who, what, where, when and why) in your initial paragraphs.
-Include all key information about the grant: your organisation name, where you are based, what the project will do, and when it will start and will be completed.
+Include all the key information about the grant: your organisation name, where you are based, what the project will do, and when it will start and be completed.

 Remember to send us a copy of your press release for approval prior to sending to press.
 We can also provide a supporting quote but please allow five working days’ notice.

 If you do not know who to send your release to at your local newspapers, magazines and radio station then just call the main number and ask to speak to the news desk; that is the first step to building a valuable relationship.
 We are also more than happy to give you some guidance on press contacts, if required.

 Your press release might prompt requests for an interview about your project.
 Decide who will be your media spokesperson and make sure they are briefed in advance with the relevant messages that you would like conveyed, not forgetting to mention the support from MGS.